Therapy is not just about understanding yourself intellectually

 Step 2 – Forms and Agreement

 If you decide to continue, you’ll complete the intake form and counselling agreement form.
-By returning this form, you confirm that you have read and understood all procedures and policies, including suitability, privacy, safety, and how to raise concerns, and agree to engage within the boundaries and safeguards outlined.
+I also have my list ofprocedures and policies, including suitability, privacy, safety, and how to raise concerns - these are there to help you understand the framework and boundaries of our work together.

 Step 3 – Booking and Payment